thsaravana/thsaravana.github.io/_posts/2021-08-23-google-apps-script-android-translation.md

 ```

 ### Adding Google Apps Script
-To add the script, click on `Tools` -> `Script editor`.
+To add the script, in your Google Sheet, click on `Tools` -> `Script editor`.
 You can then add your JS code in the Editor.
 In our case, we will
 add a menu "Android" to the menu bar, and then a sub-menu under it called "Export".
 Clicking on this will generate a "Translations"
 folder and sub folders like "values-en", "values-bs", etc... each containing the corresponding `strings.xml` file.
 We can
 then download the folder "Translations" and use it in our Android project.